HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 And then, it was so.

-Our heros now begins the journey, of building the impossible capital city, in the valley of *Ĉemarvalo*.
+Our (soon-to-be) legendary duo now begins the journey, of building the impossible capital city, in the valley of *Ĉemarvalo*.